 - Execute the formation with a notary: take the steps we listed above in the pricelist.

 Request the help of legal professionals in Germany, before you make any significant decisions about your business.
 It will save you a lot of nerves, time, and money.

-Depending on which business you want to start and which form it will cost you a different amount.
-Below you can see the basic expenses when opening an LLC/Joint-stock company or become a solo-proprietor
+Depending on which business you want to start and which form, it will cost you a different amount.
+Below you can see the basic expenses when opening an LLC/Joint-stock company or becoming a solo-proprietor

 Self-employed/Sole trader/Sole proprietor

 A sole proprietorship is the most inexpensive and easy option to become self-employed in Germany.
 You only need to register a business or trade in Gewerbeamt (trade office) of your city, which costs between 15 and 65 EUR.

 Share capital is a must if you want to set up a GmbH.
 You must have at least 25,000 EUR to start an LLC in Germany.

 When setting up a limited liability company, you must hire a notary to help you with registration.
 You will need a wide range of their services, which comes to 850 EUR.
 Plus VAT – taxes on received services 19% – a total of 1,011 EUR.